 - Armor Allowed: Leather, Padded, Studded Leather, or Elven Chain

-- Weapons Allowed: club, dagger, dart, hand crossbow, knife, lasso, pistol, quarterstaff, short bow, sling, or any one-handed sword
+- Weapons Allowed: club, dagger, dart, hand crossbow, knife, lasso, pistol, quarterstaff, short bow, sling, or any one-handed sword, Firearms

-- +2% per level to Buy in Bulk discount.
+- +2% per level to buying in bulk discount.

 - Once a thief reaches 10th level, his reputation is such that he can attract followers — either a gang of scoundrels and scalawags or a group of scouts eager to learn from a reputed master.
 The thief attracts 4d6 of these fellows.

 - Fur Surcoat, Doublet, Pantaloons, Hose, Hose Supporters, Hard Leather Shoes, Plain Gold Chain, Floppy Felt Hat,

 - Linen Purse (w/ )

 - Iron Razor Ring